Songo Mnara: Excavations

 During the 2009 field school, there were excavations done on the open spaces of Songo Mnara.
 All the activity is laid out by the structures that make the private space separate from the public space.
 When looking at it archaeologically, there is an abundance of activity found in layers of ceramics and other artifacts.
 Coins were also found in the open areas, thinking of all the open areas that are there as open areas are used for activities that area found normally to be outside.
 For the 2011 field school at Songo Mnara, the open area was also looked at by shovel test pits, this time looking at what the soil could tell a person about the site.
 There were also trenches dug, showing from the artifacts that the areas were related to household activities.

 During the 2011 field school, mosques were looked at, unlike in the 2009 field school at Songo Mnara.
 The central mosque was looked at to understand Songo Mnara.
 Looking at the tombs, it was obvious people cared for those who were buried after they were first buried.

+A 2023 study by Brielle et al used excavated remains from the archaeological site to analyze DNA patterns as a part of a larger project to track foreign mixture of DNA along the Swahili Coast.
+Ancient DNA analysis was completed in human remains of 7 Songo Mnara individuals in order to determine the proportions of "African-like, Persian-like, and Indian-like" DNA sequences.
+However, archaeologists and geneticists were unable to produce solid data for many of the Songo Mnara individuals.
+Analysis of the DNA showed that at least 1 Songo Mnara individual fitting within a 3-region Indian, Persian, and ancient African DNA model.
+Enough DNA evidence was available that was indicative of Persian ancestry.
+However, a larger number of samples and "higher quality data" would have increased the amount of conclusions able to be drawn from this site.

+The introduction of foreign DNA was estimated to have occurred between 708-1219 AD.
+However, the authors indicate that this likely occurred over "multiple generations" and that mixture of Eurasian and African populations has continually occurred since.
+These results are consistent to the histories told through the Kilwa Chronicle.